Computation-aware Energy-harvesting Federated Learning with Pipelined Cyclic Scheduling: Convergence Analysis

-We adopt the assumptions widely accepted in the optimization literature for guaranteeing the convergence as follows. \begin{assumption}{(Smoothness of local loss functions)} The local objective functions of the clients, $f_1(\mathbf{x}), \cdots, f_N(\mathbf{x})$, are all $L$-smooth.
+In this section, we provide the convergence bound for PipeCycle.
+We adopt the following assumptions that are standard in the optimization literature for establishing convergence. \begin{assumption}{(Smoothness of local loss functions)} The local objective functions of the clients, $f_1(\mathbf{x}), \cdots, f_N(\mathbf{x})$, are all $L$-smooth.
 That is,